Amplus2/Amplissimus/README.md

-# Amplissumus
+# Amplissimus
-Amplissumus is an app that tries to be what the 'DSBMobile' app could have been.
+Amplissimus is an app that tries to be what the 'DSBMobile' app could have been.
 It currently supports Android, iOS, Linux, macOS and Windows.